 Clicking or Tapping on the desired network will show the properties button of that network.
 We need to open the “Properties” setting of the particular WiFi network which we need to restrict the data usage.

 In the Properties window of the desired network, we can see the setting under the heading “Metered connection” as “Set this connection as metered”.
 We need to slide the toggle switch to ON position to make the WiFi as Metered connection.
 This window also gives the option to connect the device automatically when in range.
 That should be in ON position to connect automatically.

-We need to repeat this steps for all the presently available networks to pause the updates if your WiFi is connecting to more then one networks in the present location.
+We need to repeat these steps for all the presently available networks to pause the updates if your WiFi is connecting to more then one network in the present location.
 Windows 10 is restricting the background usage of data including the updates while the device is connected to a Metered WiFi network.

 Since we set all the connecting networks as metered as above, the updates will stop downloading and pause.
 If we want to start downloading the update again, we just need to simply set the “Set as metered connection” to OFF position by following the above steps again.
 The updates will start from the last point of progress without losing the already downloaded data.

 Though this process might seem like an indirect and slightly complicated, it may be the simplest one to effectively pause and restart the updates with least effort rather than stopping the services and restarting it.
 The stopping and restarting of the services might affect other programs functions and also loose the already downloaded updates.

 Since almost all the devices have WiFi connection in these days, this procedure can be easily completed with few clicks on the settings.
 There may not be many easy ways to pause the updates until Microsoft releases a direct option to do so.
 However, it is highly recommended to install the updates as soon as possible to ensure the safe working of the device.